Read more about Ancient History

 The celebrations culminate with the Lantern Festival on the last day of Chinese New Year, as people go out at night carrying glowing paper lanterns and hanging them from temples.

 The Chinese calendar assigns an animal to each year, in a cycle which repeats every 12 years.
-In 2024, it will be the turn of the mighty Dragon, which is the only mythical creature to be featured among the animals of the Chinese zodiac.
-Let’s look at what this can signify.
+In 2026, it will be the turn of the Horse, often considered one of the most favourable signs of the Chinese zodiac.
+Let’s take a closer look at what is symbolises.

-The Chinese New Year commences on Saturday, 10th February 2024.
-This will be the day we transition from the Year of the Rabbit to the Year of the Dragon, kicking off extravagant festivities all over the world.
+The Chinese New Year commences on Tuesday, 17th February 2026, and ends on Friday, 5th February 2027.
+February 2026 sees the transition from Year of the Dragon to the Year of the Horse, kicking off extravagant festivities all over the world.

 As well as being linked to an animal, each year of the Chinese calendar has a corresponding element which is also thought to influence people born in that year.